Filter…

 Loading...

 Hamamelis virginiana 8-20' x same.
 Small fall-flowering tree or large shrub.
 Brilliant golden-yellow fall color.
-Quirky yellow flowers in early to mid November.
+Quirky yellow flowers in November.
 Z3.

 read more